-To activate the menu, press the MENU button.
+To activate Sienna's menu, press the MENU button.
 PAGE/MODE will come on automatically.
 Rotate the small tuning knob to select a page, then the large tuning knob to select an item, then rotate the small tuning knob to change its value.

-To advance pages after you have changed a value, press PAGE/MODE again, then rotate the small knob.
+To advance pages after you have changed a value, press PAGE/MODE, then rotate the small knob.

-Default values are shown in bold italic.
+Defaults are shown in bold, italic